Johnny Depp issues warning to fans in worrying social media post

 “We are actively working to combat these illicit schemes,” he said, before laying down some truths for the “protection and awareness of my fans”.

-The actor revealed that he has official accounts on Instagram, TikTok and Facebook, but alerted them to the fact he is not active on X/Twitter, Snapchat or Discord.
+The actor revealed that he has official accounts on Instagram, TikTok and Facebook, alerting fans to the fact that he is not active on X/Twitter, Snapchat or Discord.

 He also said that he does not “interact directly with fans on any social media platform” or “via email, or via chat-based platforms like Telegram, WhatsApp, Signal or Zangi”.